NicholasHeinchon/EncryptionChecker/README.md

 BitLocker Status Checker: Directly queries Windows system properties (System.Volume.BitLockerProtection) to report the BitLocker status on all drives.

-Windows and MacOS Encryption Checker: First identifies the operating system:
+Extended Encryption Checker: First identifies the operating system:
 Then try's the built in BitLocker cmdlet (Get-BitLockerVolume).
 If unavailable, it parses plaintext output from the manage-bde -status command to look through encryption details.

 macOS: It runs the built-in command fdesetup status to check if FileVault is active.